MEMEFANS/memefans/memefans/privacy-policy.md

-# Privacy Policy for Twitter Token Plugin
+# Privacy Policy for MEMEFANS

 Last updated: December 17, 2024

 ## Introduction
-This Privacy Policy describes how Twitter Token Plugin ("we", "our", or "the extension") collects, uses, and shares information when you use our Chrome extension.
+This Privacy Policy describes how MEMEFANS ("we", "our", or "the extension") collects, uses, and shares information when you use our Chrome extension.

 ## Information We Collect
 1. **Twitter Account Information**